Which Credit Cards Have Annual Credits?

 American Express Platinum Cards

-The big kahuna of the Canadian credit card scene, the American Express Platinum Card, has some of the best benefits in the business.
+The heavyweight champ of Canadian credit cards, the American Express Platinum Card, is a perks powerhouse.
+It’s got some of the best benefits around, making it a must-have for those who want to travel in style.

-You get 2 Membership Rewards points per dollar spent on eligible dining and travel purchases, a complimentary Priority Pass membership with unlimited visits to airport lounges for you and one guest, automatic hotel status including Marriott Bonvoy Gold Elite and Hilton Honors Gold, and strong travel insurance.
+You get Membership Rewards points per dollar spent on eligible dining and travel purchases, a complimentary Priority Pass membership with unlimited visits to airport lounges for you and one guest, and automatic hotel status including Marriott Bonvoy Gold Elite and Hilton Honors Gold.
+Throw in a robust travel insurance, and you’ve got yourself one flash piece of plastic, or should I say, metal.

 Its business variant, the Business Platinum Card from American Express, now also comes with a $200 annual travel credit; however, it didn’t get the $200 annual dining credit added to its list of perks during the most recent revamp.

-To start off, the travel credit on both cards is extremely flexible and easy to use.
+The travel credit on both cards is extremely flexible and easy to use.
 You can apply it to any flight, hotel, car rental, or vacation package booked through American Express Travel Online or the Platinum Card Travel Service over the phone.
+It’s basically a $200 head start on your next adventure.

 You have to use the credit when you make the booking; it can’t be applied later.
-However, it won’t be clawed back if your plans change and you have to cancel your reservation.
-Because of its versatility, I’d consider this credit as good as cash.
+Thanks to its versatility, I’d consider this credit as good as cash.

-Still, you can use the dining credit to justify the Platinum Card’s annual fee, and when combined with the travel credit, there’s an effective a net cost of $399.
+For a dinner for two, you’ll likely end up spending more than the credit covers.
+Still, it’s a nice way to justify the Platinum Card’s annual fee, and when you stack it with the travel credit, you’re looking at an effective net cost of $399.

 On the Business Platinum, the $200 annual travel credit makes the annual fee $599 instead of $799.